vizzuhq/vizzu-lib/docs/content/tutorial/9-orientation-split-polar.md

 })
 ```

-We aggregate the data by removing the Genres dimension from the x-axis
+We aggregate the data by removing the Genres dimension from the x-axis.

 ```javascript { "title": "Aggregate" }
 chart.animate({